Linaro/lava/doc/v2/dispatcher-actions2.rst

 Selected actions (``RetryAction``) within a pipeline (as determined by the Strategy) support repetition of all actions below that point.
-There will only be one ``RetryAction`` per top level action in each pipeline. e.g. a top level :ref:`boot_action` action for UBoot would support repeating the attempt to boot the device but not the actions which substitute values into the UBoot commands as these do not change between boots (only between deployments).
+There will only be one ``RetryAction`` per top level action in each pipeline. e.g. a top level :ref:`boot_action` action for U-Boot would support repeating the attempt to boot the device but not the actions which substitute values into the U-Boot commands as these do not change between boots (only between deployments).

 Any action which supports ``failure_retry`` can support ``repeat`` but